reloadman/divinus/doc/config.md

 - **regX_outl**: Outline color of the text in OSD region X.
 - **regX_thick**: Thickness of the text outline in OSD region X.

+Notes:
+- If you only set `regX_text` (and omit styling fields), Divinus uses built-in defaults for **color/position/font/outline** so the OSD stays readable on bright backgrounds.

 ## JPEG section

 This section controls the **MJPEG stream** (`/mjpeg`, `multipart/x-mixed-replace`).